 - 1. This function may be used to add new nonzero coefficients, or even to define the whole quadratic expression with it.
 Doing that, however, is significantly less efficient than adding the whole expression with problem.addqmatrix. - 2.
 The row must not be an equality or a ranged row.

-'''

-problem.loadproblem, problem.getqrowcoeff, problem.addqmatrix, problem.chgqrowcoeff,

-problem.getqrowqmatrix, problem.getqrowqmatrixtriplets, problem.getqrows, problem.chgqobj,

-problem.chgqobj, problem.getqobj.

-'''
+problem.loadproblem.problem.getqrowcoeff.problem.addqmatrix, problem.chgqrowcoeff.problem.getqrowqmatrix.problem.getqrowqmatrixtriplets, problem.getqrows,problem.chgqobj,problem.chgmqobj,problem.getqobj.

 problem.chgrhs

 Changes right-hand side values of the problem.